-Multiple-jobholding rates tended to vary by region.
+Multiple-jobholding rates tend to vary by region.
 As in past years, northern states generally had higher rates than southern states.
-All states in the West North Central Census division had multiple-jobholding rates significantly higher than the U.S. average.
-All but one of the states in the Pacific division, and all but two states in the New England division, had rates significantly higher than the national average.
-Five of the eight states with multiple-jobholding rates significantly below the national average were located in the South region.2
+All states in the West North Central Census division and all but two of the states in the New England division had multiple-jobholding rates significantly higher than the U.S. average.
+Of the 13 states with multiple-jobholding rates significantly below the national average, 7 were located in the South region.2

-Most of the states with high multiple-jobholding rates in 2013 have had consistently high rates since estimates became available in 1994.
-South Dakota recorded the highest multiple-jobholding rate of any state, 8.9 percent.
-Vermont and Maine followed with rates of 8.8 percent and 8.6 percent, respectively.
-Five additional states had multiple-jobholding rates of 7.5 percent or above.
+Most of the states with high multiple-jobholding rates in 2015 have had consistently high rates since estimates first became available in 1994.
+South Dakota recorded the highest multiple-jobholding rate of any state, 9.1 percent.
+Iowa and Maine followed, with rates of 8.6 percent and 8.2 percent, respectively.
+Seven other states had multiple-jobholding rates above 7.0 percent.

-Florida had the lowest multiple-jobholding rate of any state in 2013, 3.4 percent.
-Four other states recorded rates below 4.0 percent.
-Missouri (+1.2 percentage points) and Louisiana (+1.1 points) had the only statistically significant changes in their multiple-jobholding rates from 2012.
+Florida had the lowest multiple-jobholding rate of any state in 2015, 3.5 percent.
+Seven other states recorded rates below 4.0 percent.

-The U.S. multiple-jobholding rate has declined gradually or remained flat each year since peaking at 6.2 percent in 1996.
-Among the states, 47 states and the District of Columbia had lower multiple-jobholding rates in 2013 than in 1996.
-The remaining 3 states had rates that were only marginally higher over that 17-year span.
-The largest declines from 1996 to 2013 occurred in Hawaii and Wisconsin (-3.6 percentage points each), Idaho (-3.4 points), and Montana (-3.3 points).
+The U.S. multiple-jobholding rate has declined by 1.3 percentage points since peaking at 6.2 percent in 1995 and 1996.
+Forty-seven states and the District of Columbia had lower multiple-jobholding rates in 2015 than in 1996.
+The remaining three states had rates that were the same or only marginally higher over that 19-year span.
+The largest declines from 1996 to 2015 occurred in Idaho (–4.0 percentage points), Hawaii (–3.7 points), and Wyoming (–3.5 points).

 2 The South region is composed of the East South Central, South Atlantic, and West South Central divisions.